lgmontenegro/crypto_bot/README.md

   -v, --verbose             verbose output
 With the flags below, you can skip these entries into the JSON configuration files.
 ```

+You can also use both.
+In this case, the command line flags with subscribe the JSON configuration file entries.

 #### The Alerts